Detecting AI-Generated Video via Frame Consistency: Methodology

-To analyze the role of spatial artifacts, we first work with existing T2I models which have been used as image-level detectors for generated videos, and we test them on the GVF dataset.
+We transform the current detection of generated images into image-level detectors for detecting AI-generated videos and test them on the GVF dataset.
 As shown in Table~\ref{tab:main}, these detectors demonstrate superior capabilities in capturing the spatial artifacts of specific generation models.
-However, they lack generalization to unseen generation models.
+However, they also lack generalizability to unseen generation models.

-To find out why these detectors lack generalization to unseen generate models, we visualized the feature space of the detector~\cite{wang2020cnn} and examined the distribution of four sub-datasets: (\romannumeral1 ) Real, comprising real videos from the test set, (\romannumeral2) T2V, consisting of fake videos from the sub-dataset Text2Video-zero, (\romannumeral3) Show1, composed of fake videos from the sub-dataset Show-1, and (\romannumeral4) MP, comprised of fake videos from the sub-dataset ModelScope, (\romannumeral5) ZP, comprised of fake videos from the sub-dataset ZeroScope.
+To find out why these detectors lack generalizability to unseen generate models, we visualized the feature space of the detector~\cite{wang2020cnn} and examined the distribution of five sub-datasets: (\romannumeral1 ) Real, comprising real videos from the test set, (\romannumeral2) T2V, comprising fake videos from the sub-dataset Text2Video-zero, (\romannumeral3) Show1, comprising fake videos from the sub-dataset Show-1, and (\romannumeral4) MP, comprising fake videos from the sub-dataset ModelScope, (\romannumeral5) ZP, comprising fake videos from the sub-dataset ZeroScope.

 For each video, we utilized the detector trained on (\romannumeral1) and (\romannumeral2 ) to extract their feature representations corresponding to each frame and subsequently visualized these through t-SNE~\cite{van2008visualizing}.

-As shown in Figure~\ref{fig_res50_stne}, on the one hand, the detector has ideally classified the real video and the fake video generated by the specific generate model, which means that the detector has fully captured the spatial artifacts of the specific generate model Text2Video-zero ~\cite{khachatryan2023text2video}.
+As shown in Figure~\ref{fig_res50_stne}, on the one hand, the detector has successfully classified the real video and the fake video generated by the seen generate model (Text2Video-zero), indicating that the detector has fully captured the spatial artifacts of the videos generated by the seen generate model.
 On the other hand, the detector cannot distinguish fake videos generated by unseen models from real videos.
-Why are the spatial artifacts captured by the detector in (\romannumeral2) not helpful for detecting other video generation models?
-We illustrate this by visualizing the frequency spectrum of video frames generated by various video generate models.
-As shown in Figure~\ref{fig:FFT}, although the generated videos all have spatial artifacts, such as parallel slashes appearing in T2V and bright spots appearing in Show-1, these spatial artifacts are not consistent; capturing more general spatial artifacts appears to be extremely difficult.
+Why are the spatial artifacts captured by the detector in (\romannumeral2) not helpful for detecting videos generated by other video generation models?
+We illustrate this by visualizing the frequency spectrum of video frames generated by the models.
+As shown in Figure~\ref{fig:FFT}, although the AI-generated videos all have spatial artifacts, such as parallel slashes appearing in T2V and bright spots appearing in Show-1, these spatial artifacts are not consistent.
+Therefore, capturing universal spatial artifacts appears to be extremely difficult.